(Added by the Checks amendment.)

 Checks typically have the lifecycle described below.

-Step 1: To create a Check, the sender submits a CheckCreate transaction and specifies the receiver (
+Step 1: To create a Check, the sender submits a CheckCreate transaction and specifies the recipient (

 Destination), expiration time (